mattywillo/ss-heartbeat-responder/README.md

   //res == 1 if sessionId is active
 });

-ss.purge(); //Immediately force a check for inactive sessions, triggering any disconnect events
+ss..heartbeat.purge(); //Immediately force a check for inactive sessions, triggering any disconnect events
 ```

 ### Server Configuration